 The easy availability of free information online about managing finances makes people reluctant to pay for financial advisory services.

-It is easier to manage a handful of financial plans or offer financial guidance and retirement planning advice to a few clients.
+It is easier to manage a handful of financial plans or offer guidance and retirement planning advice to a few clients.
 But if the numbers skyrocket to 50 or 100, it becomes a challenge to keep tabs on everything.
-It is where it is necessary to have time management and multitasking skills to perform in this role efficiently.
+It is necessary to have time management and multitasking skills to perform in this role efficiently.

 In all the above stress-causing situations, only those advisors with the willpower to market themselves despite the setbacks survive.